 Incident reports are provided to the CAA under the terms of the Mandatory Occurrence Reporting (MOR) scheme, as described under Article 226 of the Air Navigation Order 2009 (ANO).
-Each incident report is reviewed and, where appropriate, further investigation is carried out and action taken.
+Each report made is reviewed and, where appropriate, further investigation carried out and action taken.
+If a birdstrike report has been submitted, which has either caused damage to the aircraft, or the birdstrike has resulted in a flight safety hazard, this would be reportable under the MOR scheme.